 - 1. Purpose: To maintain the overall environmental quality of the Town, preserve scenic quality, minimize disruption to natural drainage patterns, maintain stability of environmentally sensitive slopes and minimize the aesthetic impact of alteration of hillsides. - 2.
 Alteration or Regrading of Land: Except for horizontal distances of 25 feet or less, there shall be no alteration or regrading of land with a slope of 35% or greater, encompassing a contiguous area of 2,500 square feet or 1.5% of the area of the lot where such lot has an area of five acres or greater.
-Total disturbance of contiguous land in excess of 15% slope shall be no greater than 15,000 square feet.
-The Commission may permit a building to be recessed into the lower part of a hillside with a slope in excess of 35% providing that the following conditions are adhered to:\ - a.
+Total disturbance of contiguous land in excess of 15% slope shall be no greater than 15,000 square feet provided however, in DE-10 districts on lots 20 acres or greater total disturbance of contiguous land in excess of 15% slope shall be no more than 30,000 square feet.
+The Commission may permit a building to be recessed into the lower part of a hillside with a slope in excess of 35% providing that the following conditions are adhered to:

+- a.
 The building is located at the foot of the slope. - b.
-The only retaining walls used would be a part of the building.

-- 3. The Maximum Slope for areas that have been disturbed and regraded shall be two feet horizontal to one foot vertical or 2:1 for cuts and fills.\ - a.
+The only retaining walls used would be a part of the building. - 3.
+The Maximum Slope for areas that have been disturbed and regraded shall be two feet horizontal to one foot vertical or 2:1 for cuts and fills. - a.
 Rock cut slopes may be permitted to a maximum of one foot horizontal to two feet vertical or 1:2 slope. - b.
 The Commission or its agent may require an as-built of any slope constructed steeper than 3:1 to be prepared by a licensed surveyor.